-Businesses can expect to see the credit notifications appearing in their Google Ads accounts.
+Irish businesses can expect to see the credit notifications appearing in their Google Ads accounts now.
 The credits can be used at any point until the end of 2020.
-This will go some way towards communicating with your clients and accessing available demand.
+This will go some way towards accessing available demand in search or display.

 Google Shopping – It’s now free to list your products!

 Having an e-commerce offering has never been more important.
 As many bricks and mortar stores have had to temporarily close their doors, Google has made a very important announcement.
 In their blog post on Tuesday, April 21st 2020, they stated that Google Shopping listings will be primarily comprised of free listings starting the week beginning Monday 27th April 2020.
 This initially applied to the US only but we’re already seeing the option to list our Irish client’s products!